the-ninja-turtles/turtle/project-service/docs/api.md

 <a name="external-tasks"/>
 ## Tasks

+Tasks can have the following statuses: 0, 1, 2 or 3.
+The label for each status is up to the front end microservice, but the largest status (in this case 3) always indicates that the task is done.

 <a name="external-tasks-fetch"/>
 ### Fetch a Project's Tasks

 Get all existing tasks for a project.
-Tasks are ordered ascending by `rank`.
+Tasks are ordered by the last provided positioning (see `positions` endpoint for how to reorder tasks).

+If there is no sprint with `status = 1` (ongoing), `currentSprint` will not be included in the response.

 - **URL**
-  + `projects/:projectId/tasks/`
+  + `projects/:projectId/tasks`
 - **Method**
   + `GET`
 - **Query Params**